ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Azure License Entitlement | Microsoft 365 E3/E5 <br>Windows 10 Enterprise E3/E5 | Any of these licensing entitlements will provide access to AVD. <br><br>Note: AVD can be accessed from non-Windows Pro endpoints if a Microsoft 365 E3/E5 or Windows 10 VDA per user license is available.
 Windows 10 Enterprise and Windows 10 Enterprise Multi Session License Entitlements | Microsoft 365 E3/E5 <br>Windows E3/E5 | Any of these licensing entitlements will provide access to Windows 10 and Windows 10 Multisession on Azure.
 Encryption | TLS 1.2 | [TLS 1.2 is used for all connections](https://docs.microsoft.com/en-us/azure/virtual-desktop/network-connectivity) initiated from the clients and session hosts to the Azure Virtual Desktop infrastructure components.
-Identity and Access Configuration | Refer to AVD Control Plane Configuration. | To meet the requirements of this design Connectivity | Optimised through SIG public internet | AVD does not currently support [ExpressRoute](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-faqs) optimisation, it is recommended that outgoing connections from within the agency to AVD desktops are optimised by bypassing the agency web proxy, but still egressing the agency’s SIG (direct route).
+Identity and Access Configuration | Refer to AVD Control Plane Configuration table | To meet the requirements of this design Connectivity | Optimised through SIG public internet | AVD does not currently support [ExpressRoute](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-faqs) optimisation, it is recommended that outgoing connections from within the agency to AVD desktops are optimised by bypassing the agency web proxy, but still egressing the agency’s SIG (direct route).
 Connections outside of the environment will connect using the public internet. <br><br>Note: at time of writing, [Azure RDP Shortpath](https://docs.microsoft.com/en-us/azure/virtual-desktop/shortpath) is a preview feature which supports direct connection to session hosts in with hybrid connectivity configurations.

 AVD Control Plane Configuration table: